leonardofurnielis/labrador/docs/install.rst

 Installation
 ============================================

-The Tempest AI Python library is publicly available on PyPI: https://pypi.org/project/tempestai/
+The Tempest Python library is publicly available on PyPI: https://pypi.org/project/tempestai/

 The package can be installed with pip: